↑

 • If you would like to add the cream cheese frosting piping, add the cream cheese and butter into a medium bowl and use a hand mixer to mix until light and fluffy.
 Next add the vanilla extract and mix until just combined.
 Add in the powdered sugar and mix on low speed until fully combined.
 Place the frosting in a piping bag fitted with your favorite tip and pipe around the outside of the cheesecake.

-• Top with chocolate shavings and enjoy!
+• Top with chocolate shavings and/or espresso beans and enjoy!

 Notes

-8 inch springform pan
+Tools Needed: 8 inch springform pan

 Nutrition